Liadh Ní Riada: 2018 presidential election

 On 16 September 2018, Ní Riada was selected by Sinn Féin to contest that year's Irish presidential election.
 The party, in deciding to challenge incumbent Michael D. Higgins, said there was "an appetite for political and social change" in Ireland.

 Ní Riada's campaign focused on the Irish language, a united Ireland, and social justice.
 She called for the presidential salary to be cut in half and said that she would only serve a single presidential term if elected.
 During the campaign she stated she would wear a remembrance poppy to commemorate the war dead of the First World War.

 Ni Ríada received 6.38% of first preference votes in the election, which was held on 26 October 2018.

 Since 2019

 Ní Riada lost her European Parliament seat at the 2019 European election.
-In March 2021 Sinn Féin selected her to contest Cork North-West at the next Dáil election (which was eventually held in 2024) but in 2023 she announced that she was leaving politics.
+In March 2021 Sinn Féin selected her to contest Cork North-West at the next Dáil election (which was held in 2024) but in 2023 she announced that she was leaving politics.
 However, Foras na Gaeilge nominated her to contest the Cultural and Educational Panel in the 2025 Seanad election.
 She ran as an independent and was unsuccessful; Pauline Tully of Sinn Féin was among the five elected.